 - Pooling of water due to heavy rain

-- Water from a swollen creek, river or lake
+- Water from a swollen creek, river, or lake

-“This is the biggest misperception that homeowners have," says Michael Barry, a spokesperson for the Insurance Information Institute (III).
-And it only gets worse if there is a dispute after a storm if the water intrusion was the result of wind damage (blowing in water) or flooding.
+“This is the biggest misperception that homeowners have (about flood insurance),” says Michael Barry, a spokesperson for the Insurance Information Institute (III), “and it only gets worse if there is a dispute after a storm if the water intrusion resulting from wind damage (blowing in water) or flooding.
 You want to get a flood insurance policy, so there’s no dispute over the origins of the water damage,” says Barry.

 - Building property (structure) coverage tops out at $250,000 for residential buildings ($500,000 for commercial).

 - Personal possession coverage is capped at $100,000.